alexheckmann/job-tracker/README.md

   by providing type safety.
 - **Next.js**: A full-stack framework used for its architectural simplicity.
 - **Zustand**: The main client-side state management library used for its simplicity.
-- **Drizzle and drizzle-zod**: Used as the ORM for their end-to-end type safety and simplicity.
 - **React**: The main library used for building the user interface.
 - **React Query**: Used for fetching data from the server and caching it.
 - **React Hook Form**: Used for form validation.